 These sound like menu items in an upscale restaurant, but they are what Fork in the Road is using to make the next generation of hot dogs, sausages and deli meats.

-An interview with Ted Hall, of Long Meadow Ranch in California’s Napa Valley.
-Ted, Laddie and Chris Hall, owners of Napa Valley’s beautiful Long Meadow Ranch, live and work by four simple words: Excellence through responsible farming.
+Long Meadow Ranch restaurant, winery, olive grove and ranch in California’s Napa Valley Ted, Laddie and Chris Hall, owners of Napa Valley’s beautiful Long Meadow Ranch, live and work by four simple words: Excellence through responsible farming.
 This strict focus on stewardship, respect and balance has helped the Hall family develop quality wines, heritage olive […]

 At Grazin’, a 1950s-style diner in Hudson, N.Y., owners Dan and Susan Gibson, together with their daughter and son-in-law, serve only the best.
 For them, that means delicious burgers, fries, shakes and sodas made from local, seasonal, organic and biodynamic ingredients.
 The restaurant uses only 100 percent grass-fed and finished black angus beef raised a […]